swapnilGirishPawar/JSONs-Transformer/README.md

 # JSONs Transformer – Static Website

-This is a static website project built using **Vite + React**, created to showcase and share information about a friend’s company.
+This is a static website project built using **Vite + React**, created to showcase and share information about a (Akshay Yewale - JSONS Transformers Pvt.
+Ltd) friend’s company.
 It was a great learning experience in building fast, modern web applications using Vite’s lightning-fast development environment and React’s component-based architecture.

 ## 🔍 About the Project